mrako/wait-for/README.md

     docker build -t wait-for .
     docker run -t wait-for

+## Contributing

+When creating PRs, please style your commit messages according to [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/), you can use a tool like [commitizen](https://github.com/commitizen/cz-cli) to guide you.
+We will automatically infer the changelog from your commits.
+Alternatively, we can squash all commits when merging and update the commit message.

+This project strongly prefers maintaining backwards compatibility, therefore some obvious "fixes" might not be accepted.

+Also, please include or update the test cases whenever possible by extending `wait-for.bats`.

 ## Note

 Make sure netcat is installed in your Dockerfile before running the command.